 Step up to see why employers are involved with the apprenticeship programme

-An Apprenticeship is a way for young people and adult learners to earn while they learn in a real job, gaining a real qualification and a real future.
+An Apprenticeship is a way for young people and adult learners to earn while they learn in a real job, gaining a recognised qualification or standard and a real future.
 Hiring apprentices helps businesses to grow their own talent by developing a motivated, skilled and qualified workforce.

-You can read about upcoming changes to Apprenticeships here.
+You can read the latest information about Apprenticeship funding here.

 Business Benefits of apprenticeships

 - Increased productivity: 72% of businesses report improved productivity as a result of employing an apprentice.

 - Apprenticeships develop a motivated, skilled and qualified workforce.

 - Customers: 81% of consumers favour using a company which takes on apprentices

 - 84% appreciated that hiring apprentices would improve their reputations as employers (CBI 2010)